anupsharma46/Angular-FB-Login/README.md

           useFactory: getAuthServiceConfigs
         }

-  - Put your application ID in provider on line 21 in app.module.ts
+  - Include below code in app.module.ts and put your application ID in FacebookLoginProvider

               export function getAuthServiceConfigs() {

                let config = new AuthServiceConfig(
                   [
                     {
                       id: FacebookLoginProvider.PROVIDER_ID,
                       provider: new FacebookLoginProvider("Your Application ID")
                     }
                   ]);
                    return config;
               }

   **4.**